PramodMGowda05/TrustLens/SETUP.md

 ---

-## 5. Testing the Application
+## 4. Testing the Application

 1.  **Login**:
     - The login page is the entry point.
-For this scaffold, a default user is provided.
-    - Click the "Sign in" button to navigate to the dashboard at `/dashboard`.
+The scaffold uses mocked user data, so you can click the "Sign in" button directly to navigate to the dashboard at `/dashboard`.

 2.  **Review Analysis**:
-    - On the dashboard, you can use the main panel to analyze a review.
+    - On the dashboard, use the main panel to analyze a review.
     - Enter any text, select options from the dropdowns, and click "Analyze Review".
     - You will see a loading state, followed by the analysis results powered by Google Genkit AI.

 3.  **Admin and User Roles**:
-    - The scaffold currently simulates a logged-in user.
-To test admin functionality, you would typically need to set up Firebase custom claims.
+    - The scaffold simulates a logged-in user with an 'admin' role by default.
+This gives you access to the Admin section in the sidebar.
-    - For now, you can navigate directly to admin pages like `/admin/dashboard` to see the placeholder UI.
-In a real setup, these routes would be protected.
+    - You can navigate to admin pages like `/admin/dashboard` to see the UI.
+In a real setup, these routes would be protected based on user roles (e.g., Firebase Custom Claims).

 ---

-## 6. Running ML Demo Scripts (Optional)
+## 5. Running ML Demo Scripts (Optional)

-The ML models in the `/models/demo` directory are not used for live predictions but can be trained for demonstration.
+The ML models in the `/models/demo` directory are for demonstration purposes only and are **not** used for live predictions in the app.
+They showcase a potential training pipeline.

 1.  **Setup Python Environment**:
-    - Ensure you have Python installed.
+    - Ensure you have Python installed (3.8+ recommended).
+    - Navigate to the `models/demo` directory.
-    - Create a virtual environment and install dependencies from a `requirements.txt` file (you would need to create this file based on the scripts' imports like `torch`, `xgboost`, `shap`, `pandas`, `scikit-learn`).
+    - Create a virtual environment and install the required Python packages.

     ```bash
+    # From the project root
+    cd models/demo

+    # Create a virtual environment
     python -m venv venv

+    # Activate the environment
-    source venv/bin/activate  # On Windows: venv\Scripts\activate
+    # On Windows:
+    # venv\Scripts\activate
+    # On macOS/Linux:
+    # source venv/bin/activate

+    # Install dependencies
-    pip install -r models/demo/requirements.txt
+    pip install -r requirements.txt
     ```

+2.  **Download Dataset (Manual Step)**:
+    - These scripts assume you have the "Amazon Polarity" dataset.
+    - Download it from [Kaggle](https://www.kaggle.com/datasets/bittlingmayer/amazonreviews) or another source.
+It typically includes `train.csv` and `test.csv`.
+    - Place the `train.csv` and `test.csv` files inside the `models/demo/data/` directory (you may need to create the `data` folder).

-2.  **Run Scripts**:
+3.  **Run Scripts**:
-    - You can then run the training and explanation scripts.
+    - You can now run the training and explanation scripts.
+The training script will save model artifacts into the `models/demo/bin/` directory.

     ```bash
+    # Run the training pipeline
+    python train.py

+    # Run the explanation script (after training is complete)
-    python models/demo/train.py
+    python explain.py
     ```

 ---